-Adoption rates of the New Rice for Africa (NERICA) has been generally low across Africa.
-The adoption rates of the innovation had been determined across this country.
-However, the specific adoption rate for the study area had not been determined.
-This study sought to determine the adoption rates of NERICA in the Tolon and Kumbungu Districts in the Northern Region of Ghana from 2015 to 2018.
-Purposive sampling technique was used to obtain a sample of 346 NERICA farmers from 16 NERICA communities for the study.
-A survey was conducted to obtain both quantitative and qualitative data for the study.
-The data was also analysed qualitatively and quantitatively using logistic regression and descriptive statistics.
-The study revealed low average adoption rate of 25% with a high standard deviation of 44.03%, indicating an uneven spread out of the adoption rates over the period under study.
-Thus, the specific adoption rates of the innovation were 91.04%, 3.18%, 2.89% and 2.89% for the 2015, 2016, 2017 and 2018 farming seasons respectively.
-Farmers' educational level, perception of NERICA, household size and primary occupation significantly affected their adoption of NERICA.
-Though NERICA is regarded as a successful innovation, its adoption rates are very low.
-The Ministry of Food and Agriculture should therefore intensify her innovation dissemination/diffusion campaigns in the study area, and provide ready market for the commodity through the flagship programmes, Planting for Food and Jobs, and the National Food Buffer Stock Company.
+Adoption rates of the New Rice for Africa (NERICA) have been generally low across Africa, indicating that the innovation has not been well accepted on the African continent, including Ghana.
+The adoption rates of the innovation were determined in Ghana, and for that matter the study area, to ascertain the extent to which farmers have accepted to grow the 'magic' crop in curbing food insecurity, poverty, unemployment, and rice importation.
+However, the adoption rates so determined were too low, due to incomplete diffusion.
+This study sought to determine the adoption rates of NERICA in Northern Ghana from 2015 to 2018, to verify the findings and predictions of previous researchers.
+Simple random sampling technique was accordingly used to obtain quantitative and qualitative data from 346 rice farmers.
+The data were analyzed qualitatively and quantitatively using logistic regression and descriptive statistics.
+The study revealed a low average adoption rate of 25% with a high standard deviation of 44.03%, indicating an uneven spread out of the adoption rates over the period under study.
+However, the specific adoption rates of the innovation were 91.04%, 3.18%, 2.89% and 2.89% for 2015, 2016, 2017 and 2018 farming seasons respectively, confirming that the rates rose to 91% but fell drastically in subsequent years as predicted by previous researchers.
+Farmers' educational level, perception of NERICA, household size and primary occupation significantly affected adoption NERICA.
+The persistent low adoption rates showed that the innovation was unsuccessful in the study area.
+The Ministry of Food and Agriculture should therefore intensify her innovation dissemination/diffusion campaigns in the study area to revamp its adoption; by providing ready jobs to the youth and market for the commodity through the flagship programs, Planting for Food and Jobs, and the National Food Buffer Stock Company.